Albuquerque Rapid Transit: Rolling stock

 To gauge interest in a BRT line, a "train-like" New Flyer Xcelsior XN60 ordered by RTC Transit was exhibited in Albuquerque in March 2014.

-The City of Albuquerque initially ordered 18 BYD K11 battery electric buses from BYD Auto for the ART line, at a cost of $22,921,137.
+The City of Albuquerque initially ordered 18 battery electric BYD K11s for the ART line, at a cost of $22,921,137.
 At the time, the K11 had not undergone federally mandated endurance testing, and Albuquerque was not required to pay for the buses until one had passed the tests and all buses were modified to match the successfully tested bus.
 The K11 is a 60-foot (nominal length) articulated bus with five doors: three on the curb-side of the bus, and two on the street-side (driver's side) of the bus.
 The street-side doors are in the middle and rear parts of the bus, aft of the forward axle.
 The contract was later amended to increase the number of buses purchased to 20, but BYD was unable to deliver all 20 before the original deadline of October 4, 2017.

 The first BYD K11 was delivered to Albuquerque in October 2017 and the city's transit operator subsequently identified "serious durability and safety issues", including door, frame, brake, and operating range issues.
 A subsequent study concluded that even had the buses met their contractual range, the planned overnight depot charging would not be sufficient for a full day of operation, and on-route charging or schedule changes would have been required.
 For Indianapolis, which similarly had ordered K11 buses for its IndyGo Red Line BRT service, BYD agreed to install on-route chargers at no extra cost.
 Other operators of BYD battery electric buses have determined their range is dependent on ambient temperatures due to their unique battery chemistry.
 In November 2018, the city rejected the 15 K11 buses that had been delivered.
 Ten of the K11 buses ordered by Albuquerque were delivered to AVTA in California instead.

 As a replacement, Albuquerque ordered 10 New Flyer Xcelsior XD60 clean-diesel, five-door articulated buses for ART service in December 2018, and added 10 more by exercising an option.
 The first XD60 bus was delivered in June 2019.
 With Albuquerque executing another option for 10 more XD60 buses in December 2019, there would be 30 XD60 buses in the ART fleet once deliveries were complete.